daniel-schroeder-dev/cwhq-python-email-series/emails/27__using-args.md

 ## Question

-A Pythonista is working on a calculator program.
+A Python programmer is working on a calculator program.
 They want users to be able to add 2, 3, or 4 numbers together at once.
 They've created three functions to perform this task:

 ```python
 def add2(num1, num2):